Website Advice for Your 'About Us' Page

 Except for your home page, About Us

 is probably the most popular page on your website.
 Potential customers will come here to find out if they want to do business with you.
-With that in mind, it is important to put your best efforts into writing this section.
+With that in mind, putting your best efforts into writing this section is important.
 Sound obvious?
-If you think so, look at some of your competitors’ efforts.
+If you think so, look at some of your competitors' efforts.
 Most likely, their websites will feature a mix of industry jargon, clichés, and claims of superiority – hardly compelling invitations to prospective clients.
-If you want to do outshine your competition, here are a few tips:
+If you want to outshine your competition, here are a few tips:

 who the business owner and key team members are;

 what your business is about and what services/products you offer;